forestdb/forestdb.org/models/exogenous-counterfactuals.md

 ---
 layout: model
-title: Categorical counterfactuals
+title: Exogenous counterfactuals
 ---

+*This forest page discusses issues that arise with the current counterfactual model and how these issues can be resolved using exogenous randomness (c.f.
+Pearl, 2000).*

 Suppose we have a category structure such that `A` and `B` are categories, and such that there is a single Boolean feature with a value that depends on the category.
+Let's look at how the counterfactual statement "If it wasn't in category A, it wouldn't have feature" is handled.

 ### Deterministic dependencies

-Let's first consider deterministic dependence:
+Let's first consider deterministic dependence, where the feature is always on for category A and always off for category B.

 ~~~
 ;;;fold: